Long Promised Road: Background

 Asked about the song in a 2013 interview, Jack Rieley said:

 That was the first Beach Boys lyric I wrote; Carl asked me to have a hand in it.
 I felt that I was onto something.
 Van Dyke Parks wrote ethereal lyrics.
 Surf’s Up's a masterpiece but it’s also ethereal.
 I was writing personal lyrics – love songs with a sense of poetry.
 I was trying to tell the tale of life and love that we go through at different times in life.
 I adore the English language so much [and it] gave me the opportunity to stretch out.
 Carl and I were experimenting with chemicals, and it enhanced that song.

 I wanted to see Carl make something extraordinary.
 His vocal is so precious on it.
 There’s that screaming deep guitar which holds the song together and gives it relevancy beyond the first minute and 30 seconds.
 I worked very hard with him on his performance, which was stellar.
 Carl was really proud of it.

 Release

 The song was first released as a single in May 1971, and did not chart.
 It was then included on Surf's Up, and was re-released as a single, with a different b-side, "'Til I Die", in October of the same year.
 This time it made it to No. 89 on the Billboard Hot 100.

-Brian Wilson, who has included the song in his solo concerts, described it as "an incredible tune."
+Brian Wilson, who regularly included the song in his solo concerts, described it as "an incredible tune."